MTDonovan/protractor-fiddle/README.md

 # protractor-fiddle
-A simple test automation framework using Protractor and TypeScript.
+An example of a simple test automation framework using Protractor and TypeScript.